MARKET SNAPSHOT: U.S. Stock Futures Drop As Gloomy China Trade Report Adds To Global Growth Fears

 What's driving the market?

 Tumbling 4.4%, Chinese stocks logged their worst one-day percentage drop since October on Friday, after the nation reported a 20% drop in February exports on the heels of a 9.1% gain in January.
 Officials attributed the plunge to sagging demand and some distortions from the Lunar New Year holiday.
-But economists said that even adding those two months together, the data looked weak.
+But economists said that even if those two months are added together, the data looked weak.

 And China's biggest brokerage, Citic Securities, hit People's Insurance Group of China with a rare sell rating, citing concerns over valuations, according to Reuters (https://www.nasdaq.com/article/citic-slaps-rare-sell-rating-on-piccs-shanghai-stock-cites-recent-surge-20190307-01265).
 Those shares slid 4% in Hong Kong, after falling as much as 10% at one point.

-China's news adds to global growth concerns, with investors still reeling from a more dovish-than-expected European Central Bank, which announced new measures to support a slowing economy on Thursday.
+China's news adds to concerns about global growth.
+Investors are still reeling from a more dovish-than-expected European Central Bank, which announced new measures to support a slowing economy on Thursday.
 That included fresh long-term loans to European financial institutions and a surprise pledge to hold off on any interest-rate increases until at least the end of the year.

 Other data on Friday showed German manufacturing orders fell sharply in January , though December data was revised upward.